rsanlop/Untitled-Dating-Sim/intellij/doc/use-cases/court-candidates.md

 # Court Candidates.

 ## 1. Primary actor and goals
 Who is the main interested party and what goal(s) this use case is designed to help them achieve.
-For example, for _process sale_:

 __Player__: Wants to court different potential partners.